briares/priceFinderApi/README.md

 'http://localhost:8080/priceApi/prices?brandId=1&productId=35455&dateOfApplication=2020-06-14T10%3A37%3A50.483Z' \
 -H 'accept: application/json'
 ```

+## Pipeline

+There is one github actionconfigured.
+On every push to the repository, the github action is executed and one will be able
+to see the build and test results.

 ## Database

 The app uses an in-memory h2 database.
 That means that every time the application is restarted, the database is dropped and created once again.